azureossd/azureossd.github.io/_posts/2022-08-12-troubleshooting-common-iisnode-issues.md

 Azure provides built-in diagnostics to assist in debugging node applications hosted on Azure App Service Windows.
 This article will cover how to enable logging of stdout/stderr and use diagnostic tools to troubleshoot common iisnode issues.

 Use caution when using troubleshooting steps on your production site.
-Recommendation is to troubleshoot your app on a non-production setup for example your staging slot and when the issue is fixed, swap your staging slot with your production slot.
+The recommendation is to troubleshoot your app on a non-production setup, for example, your staging slot and when the issue is fixed, swap your staging slot with your production slot.

 # Enable Logging
 **Enable logging on the platform**

 Azure provides built-in diagnostics to assist with debugging an App Service app.
-For Windows applications you can enable application logging, web server logging, detailed error messages and failed request tracing.
+For Windows applications, you can enable application logging, web server logging, detailed error messages and failed request tracing.

 ![Windows Diagnostic Logging](/media/2022/08/windows-diagnostic-logging.png)